devyanshi-t/Dehradun-Tourist-Guide/ReadMe.md

 #  Dehradun Tourist  Guide Application

-This android application lets a user dicover the beautiful city of DehraDun
+This android application lets a user dicover the beautiful city of DehraDun and lets you explore all the beautiful places of the city.

 <p align="center">